civic engagement

 2. Encourage Supporters to Vote

 Although as a 501(c)(3) your organization is strictly forbidden from endorsing or opposing a candidate publicly, your supporters are your greatest asset in influencing future policy.
-Citizens become supporters of your nonprofit organization because they care about your mission, so it is likely that supporters will reflect some common values when they cast their vote.
+Citizens become supporters of your nonprofit organization because they care about your mission, so it is likely that supporters will reflect some common values when they cast their votes.
 Encouraging your supporters to get out and vote is the singular most influential activity that your nonprofit can permissibly do.
 The following ways are approved manners of helping people vote:

-• Communicate often with your supporters about the importance of voting and provide reminders through different communication channels and in-person as voting day approaches
+• Communicate often with your supporters about the importance of voting and provide reminders through different communication channels and in person as voting day approaches

-• Facilitate get out the vote (GOTV) drives and target communities where your supporters live or work
+• Facilitate get-out-the-vote (GOTV) drives and target communities where your supporters live or work

 • Hold phone banks where volunteers can remind your supporters to vote